acl-org/acl-2027/README.md

 ## Using Ruby

-NOTE: This requires installing Ruby and various dependencies.
+NOTE: This requires installing Ruby and various dependencies and can be tricky.
 If you are having trouble doing so, you may want to use the [Docker-based](#local-testing-with-docker) solution instead.

 1. Install bundler: `sudo gem install bundler`.
 Make sure you have Ruby and Bundler versions > 2.4.